SA6246/NYU_Tandon_Databases_Spring/collab/README.md

 ## Overview

+> [!NOTE]
+> Follow this youtube [guide](https://www.youtube.com/watch?v=IDs55RHzivI) for importing an external Python Notebook (`.ipynb`) into Google Colaboratory.
+Obviously you'll need to step up google collab and this readme won't cover that.

 This Google Colab notebook guides you through the process of setting up a MySQL database using the `createguitar.sql` file.
 The notebook covers the following steps:

 1. **Download the `createguitar.sql` File:**